CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/08 Additional windows.md

 Happy about any ideas.

 ## Default return
-By default, if the user closes the window, `None` is returned.
+By default, if the user closes the window himself, `None` is returned.

-That can be nasty, especially if your code depends on the usual return-type.
+That can be annoying if your code depends on the return-type.
-If you expect e.g. `list`, `None` could crash your code.
+If you expect e.g. a list, `None` could crash your code.
+An additional check is needed which I am really trying to avoid.

-To return something else instead of `None`, pass `default` to `super().__init__(...)`:
+So, to return something other than `None` in that case, pass `default` to `super().__init__(...)`:
 ```py
     super().__init__(layout, default= "")
 ```
-Just remember, that `default` will be returned, even if you intentionally try to "return" `None`.
+Just note that `default` will be returned, even if you intentionally try to "return" `None`.
+To clarify, **`self.done(None)` won't return `None`, but the default value!**

 ## Some considerations
 Popups created this way are still `sg.SubWindow`s.
 As with other subwindows, when creating one before creating `sg.Window`, the popup will turn into the main window.

-Also, popups created this way will be blocking, meaning they'll suspend the user-events of all other windows, while open.
+Also, popups created this way will be blocking, meaning they'll suspend the events of all other windows, while open.
-Otherwise, that whole return-functionality wouldn't work.

 Oh, and by the way, `super().__init__(...)` passes all defined arguments to the underlying sub-window.
 This way, you could remove the titlebar, set an icon, etc.